JASDtubz/Bedrock-Edition-Map-Art-Maker/README.md

 - Fixed blocks.txt and is now displaying correctly.
 - Replaced "fill" command with "setblock" command.
 - Rows will adjust themselves to fit the build height in the function commands.
-- Added Dripleaf becuase they were forgotten.
+- Added Dripleaf because they were forgotten.